-- AHFS-DI: 40 to 80 units IM or SC every 24 to 72 hours. - Gold Standard Clinical Pharmacology: 40 to 80 units IM or SC every 24 to 72 hours. - Individualize the dose and dosing frequency after considering the disease severity, patient response, and plasma and urine corticosteroid concentrations.
-After prolonged use, a gradual taper may be necessary in order to avoid adrenal insufficiency or recurrent symptoms. - Truven Health Analytics Micromedex DRUGDEX: 40 to 80 U IM every 24 to 72 hours. - Strength of recommendation for adult dosing: Class IIb Recommended, in some cases Class IIb recommendation. - Individualize dosage based on medical condition of patient with frequency and dose determined by severity of disease and initial response to treatment.
-Consider tapering dose and increasing injection interval to gradually discontinue and reduce risk of adrenal insufficiency or recurrent symptoms. - Wolters Kluwer Lexi-Drugs: 40 to 80 units IM or SC every 24 to 72 hours.
+- AHFS-DI: no guidance provided.7 - Gold Standard Clinical Pharmacology: 40 to 80 U IM or SC every 24 to 72 hours.8 - Individualize the dose and dosing frequency after considering the disease severity, patient response, and plasma and urine corticosteroid concentrations.
+After prolonged use, a gradual taper may be necessary in order to avoid adrenal insufficiency or recurrent symptoms. - Truven Health Analytics Micromedex DRUGDEX: 40 to 80 U IM/SC every 24 to 72 hours; Class IIb recommendation.9 - Individualize dosage based on medical condition of the patient, with frequency and dose determined by severity of disease and initial response to treatment.
+Consider tapering dose and increasing injection interval to gradually discontinue and reduce risk of adrenal insufficiency or recurrent symptoms9 - Strength of recommendation for adult dosing: Class IIb Recommended, in some cases.9 - Wolters Kluwer Lexi-Drugs: 40 to 80 U IM or SC every 24 to 72 hours.10

 © Copyright 2024 ANI Pharmaceuticals, Inc. All rights reserved.
 Cortrophin is a registered trademark of ANI Pharmaceuticals, Inc. All other trademarks are property of their respective owner.
-MED-US-CG-2200050 05/2024.
+MED-US-CG-2400005 03/2024.

-Sudden withdrawal may lead to adrenal insufficiency or recurrent symptoms; tapering the dose and increasing the injection interval prior to discontinuation may be necessary following prolonged administration.
+Individualize dosage and frequency based on the severity of the disease and the initial response of the patient.
+Sudden withdrawal may lead to adrenal insufficiency or recurrent symptoms; tapering the dose and increasing the injection interval prior to discontinuation may be necessary following prolonged administration10